11 may 2024

 Haiku can be traced back to the thirteenth century Japan as the opening phrase of renga, an oral poem, composed syllabically.
 The much shorter haiku broke away from this form in the sixteenth century and was mastered a century later by Matsuo Basho who wrote the above classic haiku.

-This workshop begins with the discussion of the components and essential traits of traditional haiku encountered through close readings of traditional and modern examples.
+This workshop begins with the discussion of the components and essential traits of traditional haiku encountered through close readings of traditional examples.
 This will be followed by a walk through the Zen Center gardens where participants can take photos and notes to inspire their writing.
 A period of writing and sharing of work will then ensue.

 What You Will Learn